Are you a high-schooler or parent of one who is eager to know what college life is really like?

 Summer Academy is not only an educational experience but also a cultural experience.
 UVM curates and oversees a special activity schedule for the students, including everything from beach time to a baseball game and a visit to the farmer’s market.

 “Think about being in Burlington in July and going to the beach – it’s so important.
-Not to say it’s more important than the academics, but it’s also central to the UVM student experience,” Maynard said.
-“There is the campus-based experience with the classrooms, labs, and academics, and there’s also this vibrant community that students get to live in and experience.”
+Not to say it’s more important than the academics, but it’s also central to the UVM student experience,” Summer Academy Program Director Alison Maynard said.
+“There is the campus-based experience with labs, workshops, student panels, and there’s also this vibrant community that students get to live in and experience.”

 “We have so many fun activities to fill their week,” Nichole Hathaway of UVM Professional and Continuing Education said.
 “There is usually a social justice piece that the RAs do with them.
 We also try to mix in wellness activities, and they can choose from everything from yoga to ice skating at Cairns arena.”